-In order to communicate the realities of NRI, our onsite employees are in charge of various events such as 2017.3 2018.3 2019.3 2020.3 2021.3 2022.3 2023.3 on-site internships (five or 10 days), hands-on one-day Number of new graduate hires Number of mid-career hires work for studying IT, and roundtable discussions for NRI-registered employees female students.
-To strengthen recruitment activities, (includes employees of NRI Group companies hired by NRI itself) Note: Number of professional employees NRI held a new recruitment event called the NRI IT Fair.
-In particular, approximately 800 students participate in on-site internships every year.
+In order to communicate the realities of NRI, our onsite employees are in charge of various events such as on-site internships (five or 10 days), hands-on one-day work for studying IT, and roundtable discussions for female students.
+To strengthen recruitment activities, NRI held a new recruitment event called the NRI IT Fair.
+In particular, approximately 800 students participate in

+■ Number of new graduate hires ■ Number of mid-career hires

+\ NRI-registered employees

+(includes employees of NRI Group companies hired by NRI itself) Note: Number of professional employees on-site internships every year.
 In addition to conveying work at NRI, these internships enable students to deepen their understanding of the consulting and IT industry.
 As a result, these internships have been extremely well-received by students who are engaged in job-hunting activities.
 Recently, we have also been working on internships focused on themes like DX and information security.